-Next, use a knife to shave and angle the styrofoam, starting at the cardboard circle and ending at the bottom of the stryrofoam circle.
-This will be the base of the tea pot.
+Next, use a knife to shave and angle the styrofoam, starting at the cardboard circle and ending at the bottom of the styrofoam circle.
+This will be the base of the teapot.
 Set this aside.

 STEP 3: FORM THE ADDITIONAL DECORATIONS